Joey5729/ATLA-Line-Visualization/README.md

 216; Appa's Lost Days: This entire episode might be a flashback.
 I decided to count the lines in this episode anyway.
 Sue me.

 219; The Guru: Katara addresses Azula as if she was Suki; I counted this as Katara speaking to Azula (and vice versa).

+307; The Runaway: I consider the two lines that open the episode are a flash-forward of sorts.
+I count them the second time they are said in the episode, not the first.

+309; Nightmares and Daydreams: Which of Aang's hallucinations are a dream and which are real isn't well defined.
+These are the scenes I decided were dreams, and therefor aren't counted: the pants nightmare, the math test nightmare, Ozai telling Aang he slept in, "Baby, you're my forever girl," and the UNO reverse card pants nightmare.
+I counted the lines spoken by and to Sokka, Katara, and Toph during the duel sequence because I think they were actually spoken.